Abullity/Async-DeviantArt-Image-Scraper/README.md

 > Example: `python3 deviantart.py hyanna-natsu --folder FE7E3825-13A5-9FAC-A7A7-A188ACC39877` Downloads Kemonomimi Folder.

 `--all` Downloads everything, entire gallery and all folders.

-**Note:** This script is a little slower then the No Auth Script.